tzuhuangyen/PetsLove/readme.md

 (PetsLove website)[<https://tzuhuangyen.github.io/PetsLove/>]

+### the project name is PetLoveClient in Yen's file

 PetsLove is a web application built with React, Node.js, and Express that allows users to browse and purchase pet products online.
 It features user authentication, a shopping cart, and various alert notifications using the SweetAlert2 library.

 ## Features